jshbadger/Metrology/content/index.md

 This website uses [Quartz](https://github.com/jackyzha0/quartz) to display the content.
 See the [documentation](https://quartz.jzhao.xyz) for how to make your own shared notes system.
 # Contact
 You can reach out directly to me [on my website](https://jacobstewart.org/contact/).
+# Disclosure
+I am not perfect.
+This does not excuse my mistakes.
+Instead, it is a warning that everything you read on this website should not be taken for granted.
+The reader is encouraged to be a critical thinker and verify any necessary information.
+I will try my best to provide citations and indicate when something is my opinion rather than an observed fact, but I may neglect to do so.

+If you see something that looks wrong, feel free to [contact me](https://jacobstewart.org/contact/).
+Feedback is a powerful tool for accuracy.